 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Codification ("ASC") 842, Leases ("ASC 842") with amendments in 2018 and 2019.
 This accounting guidance requires a lessee to record assets and liabilities on the balance sheet for the rights and obligations arising from leases with terms of more than 12 months.
 On January 1, 2021, the Company adopted ASC 842 using the modified retrospective method, reflecting the adoption in the Company's annual results for the period ended December 31, 2021.
 Prior period amounts were not adjusted and continue to be reported in accordance with historic accounting under previous lease guidance, ASC 840, Leases ("ASC 840").
 The Company elected to use the package of practical expedients permitted under the transition guidance.
 The Company did not reassess (i) whether any expired or existing contracts are or contain leases, (ii) the lease classification for any expired or existing leases, or (iii) initial direct costs for any existing leases.
-For lease agreements where the Company is a lessee that include lease and non-lease components, the Company elected to use the practical expedient on all leases of assets.
+For lease agreements where the Company is a lessee that include lease and non-lease components, the Company elected to use the practical expedient on all leases entered into or modified after January 1, 2021 to combine lease and non-lease components for all classes of assets.
 Additionally, the Company elected to not record leases with a term of twelve months or less on the balance sheet.
 Upon adoption, the Company recorded right-of-use assets of \$21.4 million and lease liabilities of \$25.7 million.
-The adoption of ASC 842 did not result in a material impact to the unaudited Condensed Consolidated Statements of Cash Flows.
-See Note 13 for ASC 842-related disclosures.
+The adoption of ASC 842 did not result in a material impact to the unaudited Condensed Consolidated Statements of Operations or unaudited Condensed Consolidated Statements of Cash Flows.
+See Note 14 for ASC 842-related disclosures.